fcapelli/monoski/README.md

 ### From pandoc

 As I said, I am pretty low tech but too lazy to write HTML directly.
 You can easily generate your presentation from markdown using [pandoc](https://pandoc.org/).
-Indeed, most html-based slides frameworks are based on the same idea of having each slide in a block with class `slide` so we can directly use the `s5` export of pandoc for example with a small template.
+Indeed, most html-based slides frameworks are based on the same idea of having each slide in a block with class `slide` so we can directly use the `revealjs` export of pandoc for example with a small template.
 See the demo folder for an example !
 Pandoc has a lovely syntax for span and fenced divs that I really enjoy while typing lecture notes or presentations.

 ### Fragments{#fragments}